-The Company may purchase debt investments at a value different than par value.
-For purchases at less than par value, a discount is recorded, which is accreted into interest income based on the effective interest method over the life of the debt investment.
-For purchases at greater than par value, a premium is recorded, which is amortized as a reduction to interest income based on the effective interest method over the life of the investment.
-Upon repayment or sale, any unamortized discount or premium is also fully amortized as an adjustment to interest income.
-For the years ended December 31, 2015, 2014 and 2013 the Company accreted a net \$4.4 million, \$1.1 million and \$194,000 respectively, into interest income.
+The Company purchased some of its debt investments for an amount different than their respective principal values.
+For purchases at less than par value, a discount is recorded at acquisition, which is accreted into interest income based on the effective interest method over the life of the debt investment.
+For purchases at greater than par value, a premium is recorded at acquisition, which is amortized as a reduction to interest income based on the effective interest method over the life of the investment.
+Upon repayment or sale, any unamortized discount or premium is also recognized into interest income.
+For the years ended December 31, 2016, 2015 and 2014 the Company accreted approximately a net \$11.9 million, \$4.4 million and \$1.1 million, respectively, into interest income.